shizhouxing/GenBaB/README_tacas.md

 First, run [`warmup.sh`](./warmup.sh) which will run each kind of model on a single instance with a short timeout to build the lookup table of pre-optimized branching points.
 The warmup script will run each kind of model on a single instance with a short timeout to build the lookup table of pre-optimized branching points.
 Since this lookup table can be shared by all the instances with existing model architectures, the warmup step can separate the time cost of building the lookup table from the main experiments.
 Otherwise, the cost of pre-optimizing branching points may be counted toward the first instance of each new model architecture.

 Script [`run.sh`](./run.sh) contains a list of commands for running GenBaB on all the experimented benchmarks.
-Please inspect the script to understand the experiments involved, and you may select a subset of them to run for the evaluation.
+Please inspect the script to better understand the experiments involved, and you may select a subset of them to run for the evaluation.

 If you want to run variants of GenBaB or the baseline without branch-and-bound, you may add options:
 * `--complete_verifier skip`: Disable branch-and-bound.